How to Self-Publish on Amazon KDP in 2021

 - PublishDrive's FB group to connect with other indies

-The marketing part can seem daunting, but it’s a core function in publishing.
-As an indie, give your book the best chance of success (against huge publishing houses) by spending time to research what works for you.
-If you’d like further support, know that distributing and promoting your book on Amazon with PublishDrive is free for 14 days:
+The marketing part may seem daunting, but it’s crucial to publishing.
+As an indie, give your book the best chance of success (against huge publishing houses) by researching what works for you.

 The first thing you want to do is get your Amazon account set up.
 Sign up or log in with your Amazon retail email account and password here.
 It’s free to create an account and publish a book on KDP.
 (But, don’t forget about the other costs that come with self-publishing a book.)